Karen Hauer: Strictly Come Dancing

 Hauer joined Strictly Come Dancing as a professional dancer in 2012, partnering Westlife singer Nicky Byrne.
 They reached the quarter-finals in week 10, before losing the dance-off to Denise van Outen and her partner James Jordan.

 Hauer returned for series 11 in 2013 to partner television chef Dave Myers; they were voted out of the competition in week 7, after losing the dance-off to Mark Benton and Iveta Lukosiute.

-In series 12, she was paired with television personality Mark Wright, and they made it to the final, coming in 4th place.
+In series 12, she was paired with television personality Mark Wright; they made it to the final, coming in 4th place.

 In series 13, she was partnered with broadcaster Jeremy Vine; they were eliminated in Week 8 after losing a dance-off with Jamelia and Tristan MacManus.

 For the fourteenth series in 2016, Hauer was paired with the singer Will Young, who withdrew from the competition after the third week.

 In 2016, Hauer won the Children in Need Special with the taekwondo athlete Lutalo Muhammad.
 She danced with the celebrity chef Ainsley Harriott for the 2016 Christmas special.

 In the fifteenth series in 2017, Hauer partnered television chef Simon Rimmer; they were eliminated in 11th place.

 She was paired with actor Charles Venn for the sixteenth series in 2018; they reached the quarter-finals.

 During the seventeenth series in 2019, Hauer was partnered with comedian Chris Ramsey; they reached the semi-final.

 In the eighteenth series in 2020, she was partnered with Made in Chelsea star Jamie Laing, who returned after injuring his foot in the previous series.
 With Laing, Hauer reached the final for the second time.

 For the nineteenth series in 2021, she was partnered with actor Greg Wise.
 The couple were eliminated in Week 4.
 With Hauer returning for her eleventh series, she would now serve as the longest-serving female professional dancer in the history of Strictly Come Dancing.

-For the twentieth series in 2022, she was partnered with comedienne Jayde Adams.
-The couple were eliminated in Week 4 after losing their dance off to Molly Rainford and Carlos Gu.
+For the twentieth series in 2022, she was partnered with comedian Jayde Adams.
+The couple were eliminated in Week 5 after losing the dance off to Molly Rainford and Carlos Gu.

+For the 21st series in 2023, she was partnered with comedian and DJ Eddie Kadi.
+The couple were eliminated in Week 5 after losing the dance off to Zara McDermott and Graziano Di Prima.

+For the 22nd series in 2024, she was partnered with footballer and pundit Paul Merson.
+The couple were eliminated in Week 5 after losing in the dance-off to JB Gill and Amy Dowden with all judges voting against them.
+She appeared in the 2024 Christmas special, dancing a charleston with Josh Widdicombe to the song "Let It Snow" while dressed as a penguin.